The Science Of Scary: Why It's So Fun To Be Freaked Out

 Why do these horrifying things make some people delighted, and others, well, horrified?

 For answers, NPR's Maddie Sofia, host of the daily science podcast Short Wave, spoke with the guy who wrote the book on what makes those folks tick.
-Ken Carter teaches psychology at Oxford College of Emory University, and is the author of Buzz!: Inside the Minds of Thrill-Seekers, Daredevils and Adrenaline Junkies.
+Ken Carter teaches psychology at Oxford College of Emory University and is the author of Buzz!
+Inside the Minds of Thrill-Seekers, Daredevils and Adrenaline Junkies.

-In the book Carter — a self-proclaimed lover of calm — gets into the minds of a "subset of people who crave stimulation and thrive in environments that would seem overstimulating, even chaotic, to the rest of us."
+In the book, Carter — a self-proclaimed lover of calm — gets into the minds of a "subset of people who crave stimulation and thrive in environments that would seem overstimulating, even chaotic, to the rest of us."

-Sofia and Carter discussed the biology and psychology of thrill seeking, what adaptive benefit it might provide, and their own levels of thrill tolerance.
+Sofia and Carter discussed the biology and psychology of thrill seeking, what adaptive benefit it might provide and their own levels of thrill tolerance.
 "This [interview] is about as much excitement as I can take," said Carter.

-And in case you're wondering if you're a true adventurer or more of a couch potato, Carter has a quiz that identifies where people lie along the thrill-to-chill spectrum.
+And in case you're wondering whether you're a true adventurer or more of a couch potato, Carter has a quiz that identifies where people lie along the thrill-to-chill spectrum.

 This interview has been edited for clarity and length.